 Hollywood Producer Compares Derby Horse to Samuel L. Jackson

-Hollywood producer and director George Waud has compared his first Betfred Derby runner to movie legend Samuel L. Jackson.
-Waud worked with Jackson on his 2006 hit film Snakes on a Plane and was so impressed by his professionalism and preparedness that he described him as a “one take wonder”.
+Hollywood producer and director George Waud has compared his first Betfred Derby runner, Maltese Cross, to movie legend Samuel L. Jackson.
+Waud worked with Jackson on the 2006 hit film Snakes on a Plane and was impressed by his professionalism, calling him a “one take wonder”.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list